×

 Developing this concept: Woonpark Belfeld a/d Maas was supported by: Stimuleringsfonds creatieve industrie, Gemeente Venlo, Bank Giro Loterij, Provincie Limbrurg.

-If you wish to be informed on my future activities you can subscribe here to my newsletter.
+If you wish to be informed on my future activities: newsletter.

 images | video | Circular Art Lab Limburg